SQream/sqream_docs/reference/sql/sql_statements/utility_commands/execute_saved_query.rst

    R.J.
 Hunter              | Boston Celtics         |     28 | SG       |  22 | 6-5    |    185 | Georgia State         |  1148640
    [...]

-Saving and executing parametrized query
+Saving and Executing a Parametrized Query
 ------------------------------------------

 Use parameters to replace them later at execution time.